beckn/missions/docs/starter_kit/starter_kit.md

 With the help of the implementation guide, you start your implementation by

 - Identifying the Beckn messages you will call on the BAP PS Client.
-- Mapping the data from the customer into the data to be sent with the Beckn messages
+- Mapping the data from the consumer into the data to be sent with the Beckn messages
 - Mapping the data received from the network into the UI to be shown to the user.

 With this done, you are ready to integrate your application to the Beckn network.